YochevedOfstein/CPP_EX3_Catan/README.md

 * `nextTurn()`- Advances the turn to the next player.
 * `playTurn(Player *player)` - Manages the player's turn, including dice rolling and resource distribution.
 * `buyDevCard(Player *player)` - Allows the current player to buy a development card.
-* *Development Card Methods* - Each method implements the effect of playing a specific development card.
+* *Development Card Methods* - Implement methods corresponding to each development card's effect, such as `playKnightDevCard(Player *player)` for the Knight card.
 * `checkLargestArmy()` - Checks and updates the player with the largest army, adjusting points accordingly.
 * `printWinner()` - Determines and announces the player with the highest points if they meet the winning criteria.